jasonm/redstorm-talk/slides/slides.markdown

 # Presenter Notes

-* Write topologies and components in JRuby
 * Storm is written for the JVM in Java and Clojure
-* there are several ways to integrate across languages (namely: JVM-native, thrift for topos, json-over-stdio shelling for spouts/bolts)
+* there are several ways to integrate across languages (namely: JVM-native, thrift for topos, "multilang components" json-over-stdio shelling for spouts/bolts)
-* RedStorm is a JRuby adapter library
+* RedStorm lets you write topologies and components in JRuby

 ---

 # Example time!

----

-# Word count topology

-TODO resize image or something

 ![word count topology](../images/word-count-topology.png)

+# Presenter Notes

+* RandomSentenceSpout
+* SplitSentenceBolt
+* WordCountBolt

 ---

 # Data processing guarantees

+Tuple tree:

 ![tuple tree](../images/tuple-tree.png)

 # Presenter Notes

+* now that we've seen...
 * tuple tree
-    * rooted as a spout emits a single tuple
+    * rooted at the spout, with a single tuple
     * as bolts emit new tuples, they are anchored to the input tuple
 * ack
     * after a bolt finishes, it acks its input tuple
     * after a whole tree is acked, the root tuple is considered processed
 * this provides at-least-once semantics
-* a topology specifies a timeout for retry TOPOLOGY_MESSAGE_TIMEOUT_SECS default 30s
+* you can build exactly-once processing semantics on top using transactions
 ---

 # Cluster deployment